 Sakiyama Shuzo Sho

 The Sakiyama Shuzo Sho brewery first opened for business in 1905 and is the proud manufacturer of the highly popular Ryukyu Awamori Matsufuji.
-Tours are free but it’s advised to first call and make a booking.
-During your tour you will learn the process behind how they produce their own specific brands of awamori and sake.
-After the informative tour you can sample their wide variety of products and even make a few purchases.
+Tours are free, but it’s advised to call ahead and make a booking.
+During your visit, you will learn the process behind how they produce their own specific brands of awamori and sake.
+After the informative tour, you can sample their wide variety of products and even make a few purchases.

 |Website||http://sakiyamashuzo.jp/ (Japanese version only).|